All Posts

 Data inventory

-One challenge smaller banks face is their ability to aggregate, harness, and properly use data to develop the insights they need to successfully execute a smart plan.
-It’s generally not that we don’t have enough data, but often that we don’t or can’t use it effectively.
-So the first thing on the list is to identify the data sources to which you have access (core systems, MCIF, application data, web traffic, marketing campaign analytics, customer satisfaction surveys, employee satisfaction surveys, etc.) and then to allocate resources for the analysis of that data.
-The goal is to machine these raw materials into the necessary insights needed to focus your efforts profitably, driven by the organizational priorities that you defined before you began.
+One challenge smaller banks face is their ability to gather and properly use data to develop the insights they need to execute a smart plan.
+It’s generally not that we don’t have enough data, but often that we can’t use it effectively.
+So the first thing on the list is to identify the data sources you have access to and then allocate resources for analysis.
+That means core systems, MCIF, application data, web traffic, campaign analytics, and customer and employee satisfaction surveys.
+The goal is to machine these raw materials into the insights needed to focus your efforts profitably.
+Let your organizational priorities drive the process.

 Bigger isn’t better

 It’s easy to believe that the “big guys” are winning because they have more money and more toys.
-However, you build solid growth and valuable business intelligence by crafting insights based on your data and your hard-earned knowledge of the communities you serve.
+But you build solid growth and valuable business intelligence by crafting insights based on your data and your hard-earned knowledge of the communities you serve.
 Each branch in your markets survives and thrives in some way on its own merit.
-This means that there’s no reason for the “bigs” to have a material advantage over your community branches, provided you are using the resources and data you have available effectively.
-Anecdotal, grassroots intelligence is just as valuable as statistically valid, quantitative information when leveraged strategically.
+This means there’s no reason for the ‘bigs’ to have a material advantage over your community branches, provided you’re using your resources and data effectively.
+Anecdotal, grassroots intelligence is just as valuable as statistically valid quantitative information when used strategically.

 Objectivity rules